aldonline/node-sparql/README.md

       { <urn:test:aldo> <urn:test:name> ?x }
       where { <urn:test:aldo> <urn:test:name> ?x }

-The 5th parameter is a boolean flag indicating wheter the triple patterns should be inverted ( useful for when you only have the reversed predicate )
+The 5th parameter is a boolean flag indicating whether the triple patterns should be inverted ( useful for when you only have the reversed predicate )

 Tests